Cushing chosen as site for $5.56 billion refinery

 Bruce Johnson, director of the Cushing Economic Development Foundation, said the company hopes to settle on a site for the refinery within the next six months.

-Johnson said the state is offering about $1.5 billion in economic incentives to SREP, while the Cushing is offering about $75 million in incentives.
+Johnson said the state is offering about $1.5 billion in economic incentives to Southern Rock, while Cushing is offering about $75 million in incentives.

 Cushing saw its last refinery shut down in 1982, Johnson said.

-“There hasn’t been a major refinery built in the United States in over 45 years,” Johnson said.
+“There hasn’t been a major refinery built in the United States in over 45 years,” he added.

-“It should be good, no only for us, but the state of Oklahoma and finally for the country, because as of right now you and I wake up every morning and try to figure out what some Middle Eastern guys are going to do with how much they are going to produce or how much they are going to refine,” Johnson said.
+“It should be good, not only for us but the state of Oklahoma and finally for the country, because as of right now you and I wake up every morning and try to figure out what some Middle Eastern guys are going to do with how much they are going to produce or how much they are going to refine,” Johnson said.

-The project will produce 423 direct jobs with a payroll of $39.3 million and a total economic impact of $18.2 billion over the next 10 years, according to Cushing officials.
+The project will produce 423 direct jobs with a payroll of $39.3 million and a total economic impact of $18.2 billion over the next 10 years, Cushing officials project.

-“Right now, based upon our analysis, the state of Oklahoma will have a $18 billion impact over the next 10 years, so that is pretty substantial,” Johnson said.
+“Right now, based upon our analysis, the state of Oklahoma will have an $18 billion impact over the next 10 years, so that is pretty substantial,” Johnson said.

-Construction on the refinery is expected to begin in 2024 with commercial operations beginning in 2027.
+Construction on the refinery is expected to begin next year, with commercial operations beginning in 2027.

 The company said the products it refines will be marketed and distributed both domestically and internationally.